chaudharyt99/BERT-IMDB/README.md

-# BERT-IMDB
+# BERT-IMDB #
-Training a sentiment model using BERT as base model and serving the end point using Flaskl/Django
+Training a sentiment model using BERT and serving the end point using Flaskl/Django

+#This is for setting up BERT_IMDB project #

+# Virtual Environment Setup
+-   Create virtual environment

+        mkvirtualenv -p `which python3.6` mnist-using-numpy

+-   Install dependencies:

+        pip install -r requirements.txt